mariavasilyeva1331/mariavasilyeva1331/README.md

-- Hi there, 👋 My name is Maria Vasilyeva and I have been studying since 2023 on Hexlet for QA Engineer.
+- Hi there, 👋 My name is Maria Vasilyeva
 - I was working for 17 years with Money Market back-office for Russian and foreign banks based in Moscow.
-- 💞️ I’m looking for a job as junior QA
 - 📫 How to reach me fairystory@list.ru
 <!---
 mariavasilyeva1331/mariavasilyeva1331 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.